 MMELs are designed to address the possible effects of a discharge over a period of a calendar month.
 Under this option, the MMEL is based on toxicity tests, analyzed using the TST approach at the IWC.
 Unlike the MDEL, the MMEL does not rely on the percent effect, but instead considers only the pass/fail analysis of the toxicity test data using the TST approach.

-As discussed in Issue H, whenever a chronic or acute routine monitoring test results in a “fail”, the discharger would be required to conduct two MMEL compliance tests, initiated within the same calendar month as the initial routine monitoring test that resulted in a fail.
+As discussed in Issue G, whenever a chronic or acute routine monitoring test results in a “fail”, the discharger would be required to conduct two MMEL compliance tests, initiated within the same calendar month as the initial routine monitoring test that resulted in a fail.
 The MMEL compliance tests would be conducted using the same test methods and species as the routine monitoring test, and the resulting data would be evaluated using the TST statistical approach.
 There is a violation of an MMEL when two or more most sensitive species chronic toxicity tests initiated in a calendar month result in a “fail” at the IWC.
 This determination is made using routine monitoring test results, MMEL compliance test results, or any monitoring conducted with the most sensitive species at the IWC.

-Whenever a non-storm water NPDES discharger has reasonable potential for chronic toxicity, or is a POTW discharger authorized to discharge at a rate equal to or greater than 5 MGD, the Regional Water Board would include the following MMEL in the NPDES permit:
+Whenever a non-storm water NPDES discharger has reasonable potential for chronic toxicity, or is a POTW discharger that is authorized to discharge at a rate equal to or greater than 5 MGD and is required to have a pretreatment program, the Regional Water Board would include the following MMEL in the NPDES permit:

 No more than one {most sensitive species} chronic toxicity test initiated in a calendar month shall result in a “fail” at the IWC for any endpoint.

 The MMEL uses the median of three toxicity tests conducted within the same calendar month.
 Two fails within three consecutive toxicity tests is a clear indication that toxicity exists in the effluent.
-It is statistically improbable that two out of three toxicity tests, conducted within the same calendar month would result in fails through error alone, given the low false positive rate incorporated into the TST approach.
+It is statistically improbable that two out of three toxicity tests, conducted within the same calendar month would result in fails through error alone, given the low false positive rate incorporated into the TST approach (for details, please refer to Section J.5 of Appendix J).
 If the first routine toxicity test results in a pass, the second and third toxicity tests in that calendar month are waived.
 This procedure allows for ongoing routine monitoring of aquatic toxicity to ensure the protection of the environment, while providing some relief to non-storm water NPDES dischargers from conducting multiple aquatic toxicity tests each calendar month if the initial toxicity test demonstrates that their effluent is non-toxic.

 A single toxicity test that results in fails for multiple sub-lethal endpoints (e.g., giant kelp) would not by itself result in a violation of the chronic toxicity MMEL.
 Note, however, that a fail for one sub-lethal endpoint in one toxicity test followed by a fail of a different sub-lethal endpoint in a subsequent toxicity test initiated within the same calendar month would result in a violation of the chronic toxicity MMEL.